KetchupOnMyKetchup/LearnCSharpBase/README.md

 - Click on the Run button as seen or hit the shortcut F5.

 # Table of Contents / Syllabus / How to Use This Guide
 This guide can be used with no experience programming at all.
+Go into the Program.cs file and follow the instructions and order there.
+This would be best used with the mentorship/help of a C# developer.
+The ideal scenario is for a 1:1 pair programming between a mentor and mentee and for the mentor to use this project as a guidance and help as needed and especially for the mentor to kickstart how to use Visual Studio, do basic work, and help a lot with the first few projects.

 ### Basics Part 1 (everything before classes)
 - Project 1: Intro and Fizz Buzz Problem
 - Project 2a: Simple Calculator to Add, Subtract, Divide, Multiply 2 numbers.
 No separate methods and expanded variable assignment
 - Project 2b: Similar Calculator with separate methods
 - Types, variables + initialization, methods, parameters, if/else, case/switch
   - Calculator
   - Tic Tac Toe